-You can start stock intraday trading in India if you know the psychology (& science) behind rising and falling markets.
+You can start stock intraday trading in India in 2021 if you know the psychology (& science) behind rising and falling markets.
 Intraday trading relies heavily on price movements.

 Capturing favorable price movements in a disciplined manner (without being greedy) is critical for making money in day trading.
 Once you learn this art, you would easily start picking the best stocks for intraday trading in India.